YoffeG/PyDynamicaLC/README.md

 TTVFast (C) - NOTE: the required modified version may only be downloaded here
 =======

 This routine is one out of two possibilities to simulate planetary dynamics (the other being TTVFaster).
-TTVFast is a simplectic n-body integrator, whereas TTVFaster is a semi-analytic model accurate to first order in eccentricity which approximates TTVs using a series expansion.
+TTVFast is a simplectic n-body integrator, whereas TTVFaster is a semi-analytic model accurate to first order in eccentricity, which approximates TTVs using a series expansion.

 We modified TTVFast to output the instantaneous osculating Keplerian parameters at each time of mid-transit, with which each individual transit shape and timing is determined in the "osculating" mode.